Ramisa-Anjm/EEG--Based-Machine-Learning-Dementia-System/README.md

 Overview:
-This project investigates whether neural oscillatory interactions, measured through Phase-Amplitude Coupling (PAC), can be used to decode cognitive states from EEG recordings.
-By extracting PAC features from event-related EEG epochs and training a Random Forest classifier, the model attempts to distinguish between different cognitive conditions based on underlying neural activity.
+This project investigates whether neural oscillatory interactions, quantified through Phase-Amplitude Coupling (PAC), can be used to decode cognitive states from electroencephalography (EEG) recordings.

-The project combines neuroscience signal processing techniques with machine learning to explore how patterns of brain activity can be translated into predictive models.
+PAC features are extracted from event-related EEG epochs and used to train a Random Forest classifier capable of distinguishing between different cognitive conditions based on underlying patterns of neural activity.
+The project combines neuroscience signal processing techniques with machine learning to explore how brain activity can be translated into predictive models.

+Research Question:
+Can Phase-Amplitude Coupling (PAC) features extracted from EEG recordings be used to accurately classify cognitive states associated with attentional performance?

 Data Description:
-The data consists of EEG recordings collected from participants performing the Sustained Attention to Response Task (SART).
-SART is a cognitive task used to measure attention and response inhibition.
-Participants are shown a sequence of numbers between 1 and 9 and must respond to every stimulus except for a designated target (in this case, the number 3).
-Markers identifying errors on target trials and reaction time patterns are used to assess lapses in attention and cognitive control.
+The dataset consists of EEG recordings collected during the Sustained Attention to Response Task (SART), a widely used paradigm for measuring sustained attention and response inhibition.
+During the task, participants are presented with a sequence of numbers (1–9) and are instructed to respond to every stimulus except a designated target number (3).
+Behavioural markers such as errors on target trials are used to identify differences in attentional state and cognitive control.

 Methodology:
 1. EEG Preprocessing: The raw EEG data underwent several preprocessing steps: Bandpass filtering, removal of powerline noise, Independent Component Analysis (ICA) for artifact removal, identification and removal of noisy channels and signal normalization.